WE DON’T SELL AUTO PARTS!

 • Storage: Once you start taking a car apart, it cannot move.
 It will sit in your driveway on blocks.
 This looks messy, and your neighbours (or the city) might complain.

-• The “Flake” Factor: You will get dozens of messages from people asking, “Is this available?” who never show up.
+• Most Buyers Will Ghost You: You will get dozens of messages from people asking, “Is this available?” who never show up.

 Scrap Car Value vs Parts Value: Real Cost Breakdown